Dear Mom, Thanks for the benefit of the doubt

 This remarkable moment from the life of Christ, set to music and sung with such earnest emotion by my mother, forever etched on my soul the depth, the beauty, and the raw power of divine grace.

-recommended you read This has me thinking about Freda Jo (Henager) Strother and all of the ways she has enriched my life.
+This has me thinking about Freda Jo (Henager) Strother and all of the ways she has enriched my life.